Maria Strømme

-Maria Strømme, (born 7 April 1970 in Svolvær) is a Norwegian physicist who lives and works in Sweden.
+Maria Strømme (born 7 April 1970 in Svolvær) is a Norwegian physicist who lives and works in Sweden.

 Career

 She became a professor in nanotechnology at Uppsala University in 2004.
 She became Sweden's youngest professor in a technical subject.
 Strømme holds a master of science degree in engineering physics, and completed her doctoral thesis in solid state physics in 1997 at Uppsala University.
 She became a scientist at Naturvetenskapliga forskningsrådet.
 Between 2002 and 2007, she worked as an academy physicist and she was elected to the Royal Swedish Academy of Sciences.
 She is also a member of the Royal Swedish Academy of Engineering Sciences, the Norwegian Academy of Technological Sciences and the Norwegian Academy of Science and Letters.

+Retracted AIP Advances article

+In 2025, Strømme published the paper "Universal consciousness as foundational field: A theoretical bridge between quantum physics and non-dual philosophy" in AIP Advances.
+The paper was retracted in 2026 by AIP Publishing and the editors due to concerns about its scientific validity, noting that a central operator in the theory had no associated measurable quantity and that the theory's predictions could not be empirically verified or falsified.